diederich/moneymoney-monzo/README.md

 Add account
 -------------------

-Once installed, a Monzo account can be added via *Konto* > *Konto hinzufügen*.

-* The OAuth flow has been integrated in MoneyMoney and needs version >= 2.3.5
+* The OAuth flow has been integrated in MoneyMoney.
+Make sure you use MoneyMoney >= 2.3.5
+* To allow fetching data from Monzo, there needs to be a Monzo Client app.
+There are 2 options right now:

-* let me know your Monzo user ID, it needs to be added to the Monzo OAuth Client app
+	1. you can either let me know your userID and I'll add it to mine
+	2. you can create your own client app and add the clientID and clientSecret in the Monzo.lua script

+*	Once installed, a Monzo account can be added via *Konto* > *Konto hinzufügen*.

 Feedback
 ---------------------